Falubaz Zielona Góra: 1946 to 1979

 The club was founded in 1946 with the establishing of a motorcycle department of Militia Sports Club (Polish Milicyjny Klub Sportowy).
 The first speedway race in the city took place on a 450 meters long track on October 20, 1946.
 The winner was Zygmunt Dolata as he holds best time of the meeting.

-In 1947, Mieczysław Chlebisz, a re-emigrant from the United Kingdom, arrived back in the city, bringing the first professional speedway motorcycle which had been used in Britain.
+In 1947, Mieczysław Chlebicz, a re-emigrant from the United Kingdom, arrived back in the city, bringing the first professional speedway motorcycle which had been used in Britain.
 In 1948, a Poznan District League was set up, containing nine teams, including Unia Zielona Góra.
 The club's riders were (in alphabetical order): Jerzy Błoch, Mieczysław Chlebicz, Kazimierz Juzala, Alfons Kostusiak, Ksawery Sawicki, Józef Śmigielski, Stanisław Świstak and Marian Zadoń.

 Second division honours were won in 1963/1964, 1971, 1975 and 1977.
 In between they won the bronze medal in the Team Speedway Polish Championship in 1973 and in 1979 they won their second bronze medal.